publishkit/vault/doc/intro.md

 Once a file, or a list of files from a directory/vault, are exported, you can publish/deploy the `kit` folder to any hosting provider.
 PublishKit as it's name implies, is a kit, and don't take part in the hosting decision.

 The kit embrace the `static` experience and is meant to be deployed at the edge on CDN's.
 They offer ultra hight speed delievery of your content to the users, worldwide, for free.
-One other advantage about static apps is because all pages are delivered at nearly instant speed, they make for very consistent and pleasent browsing experiences.
-Which is something PublishKit is deeply focusing on.
+One other advantage about static apps is because all pages are delivered nearly instantly, they offer ultra fast & consitent browsing experiences.
+Which is something PublishKit is very focused on.
 Our goal is to design first class publishing experiences for content first applications.

 ## usage